Hermann-SW/RSA_numbers_factored/qhull/README.md

 $ ./display 13*17
 ```
 ![](display_13\*17.png)
-See [GP demo](https://stamm-wilbrandt.de/en/#GPdemo) and following "long-term objective" on why equator of sum of three squares polyhedron are of interest to me ...
+See [GP demo](https://stamm-wilbrandt.de/en/#GPdemo) and following "long-term objective" on why equator of sum of three squares polyhedron is of interest to me ...

 No edges needed if neighboring face colors different enough.
 [pq6col.cpp](pq6col.cpp) does 6-coloring of faces created by qconvex.
 Creates OFF file with edges turned off, and finally displays with geomview: